Airi Mikkela: Escaping the Rio-hype

 This blog is a story.
 I want it to be an honest story about the life as a top athlete.
 It would be great to mention only the good training sessions I've done this week and last week

-Maak kennis met Nagasharan Podala Vengatesh!
+Maak kennis met Timo Stoffelen!

 I've been playing well and I've also managed to push through the hard intervals that I don't really enjoy.
 The weights at the gym are slowly starting to feel lighter and all in all my preparations for the next season are going well.
 However, in this chapter of my story everything is not only easy and fun.